← Back to all posts

 The Pattern Behind "Free"

 After testing all of these platforms, the pattern became obvious.
-Free online invitation makers fund themselves in one of three ways:
+A free invitation maker has to pay for itself somehow, and it usually picks one of a few methods.

-None of these are evil.
+None of this is evil.
 These are businesses, and they need to make money.
-But as a host, you should understand what you are agreeing to when you choose "free."
-You are either showing your guests ads, settling for limited features, or doing significant manual work yourself.
+But as a host, you should know what you are signing up for when you choose "free."
+Either your guests look at ads, or you settle for stripped-down features, or you do a pile of manual work that the platform skipped.

-The question I kept coming back to was simple: is saving a few dollars worth the tradeoffs?
+The question I kept coming back to was whether saving a few dollars was actually worth all that.

 Why I Stopped Chasing Free